demisto/content/Packs/MicroFocusSMAX/Integrations/MicroFocusSMAX/MicroFocusSMAX_description.md

 ## MicroFocus SMAX Help

-You can use tenant admin account to fetch cases or incidents and use integration commands.
+You can use tenant admin account to fetch incidents and requests or incidents and use integration commands.